JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

 **Characteristics**:
 I am friendly from a personal perspective (this is not biased!).
 Although I major in Computer Science Engineering, I am quite emotionally sensitive, often grasping other people's sense of feelings faster than most people.
+(Some people may say this is a gift.
+Well, I'll take it!)
 However, I am not emotionally vulnerable.

 **English Proficiency**: